mmozeiko/rpi/README.md

 * [gles2_bcm](gles2_bcm) - how to use GLES2 for Broadcom's propriatery OpenGL driver
 * [gles2_drm](gles2_drm) - how to use GLES2 for open-source vc4 OpenGL driver with libdrm & mesa
 * [gles2](gles2) - how to use GLES2 with any of two OpenGL drivers

+# Useful info about Raspberry Pi

+To check which Pi you have, check contents of `/proc/device-tree/model` file.
+Alternatively check `Revision` field in `/proc/cpuinfo` file and match to [this table][rpirev].

+To get temperature of Pi, check `/sys/class/thermal/thermal_zone0/temp` (divide by 1000 to get °C).

 # /boot/config.txt stuff